There is a definite difference between the piano and harpsichord.

-A harpsichord can be built for around $14,000 to $18,000.
-Pianos are more available and easier to find than harpsichords, although the harpsichord is making a comeback after nearly being obliterated in the 19th Century.
+A harpsichord can often be built for anywhere around $5,000 to $20,000.
+Pianos are more available and more accessible to find than harpsichords, although the harpsichord is making a comeback after nearly being obliterated in the 19th Century.

 Knowing that the harpsichord has 2 keyboards and 2 sets of strings might lead some to believe it is harder to play.

-This is false because when playing the harpsichord the sound cannot be changed by how hard or soft one strikes the keys – one less thing to master.
+This is in many ways false, because when playing the harpsichord the sound cannot be changed by how hard or soft one strikes the keys – one less thing to master.

-Performers and composers have mastered certain techniques that change the tone and sound on the harpsichord, but the complexity of the piano compared to the limited techniques used in playing the harpsichord would make the piano a harder instrument to play.
+Performers and composers have mastered certain techniques that change the tone and sound on the harpsichord, but the complexity of the piano compared to the limited techniques used in playing the harpsichord generally makes the piano a harder instrument to play.

 Two of the techniques used in playing the harpsichord are articulation and agogic.